enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 enyo.store.addSources({mysource: "MyJsonpSource"});
 ```

-To create a brand-new source, implement the abstract API as necessary:
+To create a brand new source, implement the abstract API as necessary:

 ```
 enyo.kind({